Chris-Peterson444/Chris-Peterson444.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Computer Science
-	- University of California, Davis - 2022 (Expected)
+	- University of California, Davis - 2022
 * B.S. in Computer Science and Engineering
 	- Minor: Mathematics
 	- University of Nevada, Reno - 2020